Arc9067/shiba-dragon/README.md

 # Shiba Dragon  Official Website

-This is a readme file for Shiba Dragon
+This is a readme file for Shiba Dragon Official Coin

 ## Technologies used

-#### Below Are the Technologies used
+#### Below Are the Technologies used in this project

 * `HTML5` for struturing the website / Website Content